 Any validator node is eligible to be chosen as the PoH leader.
 If there is any failure detected with the PoH generator, then the validator node with the next highest voting power will be chosen to replace the original leader.

-Proof of Stake Consensus Algorithm With the SOL Coin
+Proof-of-Stake Consensus Algorithm With the SOL Coin

 SOL is the native coin of the Solana blockchain.
 The validators who process transactions and run the network — as well as the leaders who generate PoH sequences — are chosen according to how much stake they have in the network's overall success, represented by how much SOL they have staked.
-The nodes with the biggest stakes are likely to be chosen to validate and add transactions to the blockchain, thereby earning the associated rewards.
-This structure ensures that those running the network have a strong incentive to guarantee it performs optimally and without failure.
+The nodes with the biggest stakes likely will be chosen to validate and add transactions to the blockchain, thereby earning the associated rewards.
+This structure ensures that those running the network have a strong incentive to guarantee that it performs optimally and without failure.

-SOL Coin Structure and Economics
+SOL Token Structure and Economics

 In addition to providing staked users with eligibility to become a validator or leader, SOL can be used for generating staking rewards, paying transaction fees on the Solana network, and PoS voting for governance of the network.